 What is Sage Intacct Budgeting and Planning?

 Sage Intacct Budgeting and Planning (formerly known as Budgeta) is a web-based budgeting and planning application for small and medium-sized businesses.
-The Budgeting and Planning application offers basic features and solutions that cover the entire budgeting and planning life-cycle and it replaces the often error-prone dependency that businesses have on spreadsheets and emails in the budgeting process.
+SIBP offers basic features and solutions that cover the entire budgeting and planning lifecycle and replaces the often error-prone dependency that businesses have on spreadsheets and emails in the budgeting process.
 The application also offers advanced features including collaboration, modeling, reporting, and forecasting.
 Built-in tools simplify the process of creating your budget structure, adding budget amounts, and sharing budget information with other team members.

 For an in-depth introduction to Sage Intacct Budgeting and Planning, watch the video:

-With the Budgeting and Planning application, you can focus on your business plan, instead of thinking about how to build your cash plan or profit and loss forecast.
+With SIBP, you can focus on your business plan, instead of thinking about how to build your cash plan or profit and loss forecast.

 Who can benefit?

-Budgeting and Planning is designed for everyone — not only for finance teams that are naturally involved in the planning process, but also for management teams or board members, and basically anyone who needs or receives planning data.
-Budgeting and Planning puts your business first and your finances second.
+SIBP is designed for everyone — not only for finance teams that are naturally involved in the planning process, but also for management teams or board members, and basically anyone who needs or receives planning data.
+Put your business first and your finances second.

 How do you integrate with Sage Intacct?

-The integration with Sage Intacct from the Budgeting and Planning application helps guide you through the setup of your budget hierarchy to reflect your organizational hierarchy or management/budget-ownership structure based on your company data in Intacct.
+The integration with Sage Intacct from SIBP helps guide you through the setup of your budget structure to reflect your organizational hierarchy or management and budget-ownership structure based on your company data in Intacct.

 With the integration, you can easily and quickly share data between the two applications to:

-Build a new budget in Budgeting and Planning based on your Sage Intacct company data (chart of accounts, dimensions, and more).
+Build a new budget in SIBP based on your Sage Intacct company data (chart of accounts, dimensions, and more).

-Import actuals from Sage Intacct to Budgeting and Planning to create your budget versus actuals comparison and forecasts.
+Import actuals from Sage Intacct to create your budget versus actuals comparison and forecasts.

-Export a budget from Budgeting and Planning to Sage Intacct to create reports and use in spend management.
+Export a budget from SIBP to Sage Intacct to create reports and use in spend management.

-How are budgets built in Budgeting and Planning?
+How are budgets built in Sage Intacct Budgeting and Planning?

-In Budgeting and Planning, every budget line in your budget structure represents a business item such as a specific expense or revenue item, employee, capital expense, loan, etc. The budget lines are organized in a “tree-like” structure under different branches, such as research and development, sales and marketing, headquarter revenues, etc. The more information you enter per item, the more accurate your budget.
+In SIBP, every budget line in your budget structure represents a business item such as a specific expense or revenue item, employee, capital expense, loan, etc. The budget lines are organized in a “tree-like” structure under different branches, such as research and development, sales and marketing, headquarter revenues, etc. The more information you enter per item, the more accurate your budget.

 The budget hierarchy is unlimited, so if your budget is managed by departments or by locations, for example, you can create more complex combinations like arranging first “by department” and then “by location”.
 Then you can easily share parts of the budget with the relevant budget owners.

-Budgeting and Planning offers several methods for creating a new budget.
+SIBP offers several methods for creating a new budget.
 The first option is Use my Sage Intacct data.
 You can also build and import budget data from Microsoft Excel (a very common method since the majority of companies use Excel for budgeting).
-Or, you can combine the methods by first creating a budget structure using the Sage Intacct integration, and then import the budget data from Excel.
-Additionally, you can upload an existing Sage Intacct Budgeting and Planning file, or use one of Budgeting and Planning's “built-in” templates and manually enter your budget amounts.
+Or, you can combine the methods by first creating a budget structure using the integration with Sage Intacct, and then import the budget data from Excel.
+Additionally, you can upload an existing SIBP budget file, or use one of the SIBP “built-in” templates and manually enter your budget amounts.

 Ready to get started building your budget?

-If you are a Sage Intacct user, the integration from Budgeting and Planning offers you the quickest way to create a new budget.
+If you are a Sage Intacct user, the integration with SIBP offers you the quickest way to create a new budget.
 It is also the most effective in terms of importing actuals, or exporting your budget at a later time.

 The following steps outline the process of creating a budget using your company data from Sage Intacct: